-Chess training online tries to open up your mind and learn to think like a strong player.
+Increase your awareness at chess and learn to think like a strong player.
 Chess requires a profound way to think about your position and an open mind to see how things really are.
-If you can evaluate the reality on the board clearly then you will progress further.
+If you can evaluate the reality on the board clearly, then you will progress further.

 You are White and have a big advantage of 6 pawns.
 This is quite a lot.
 As you know by now the advantage of a position is measured in pawn units.